 1. Core Material Properties of HSLA High Strength Steel

-1.1 Composition chimique
+1.1 Chemical Composition

 HSLA steel uses small amounts of alloying elements to boost strength without adding too much weight.
 The key components include:

-- Carbone (C): Kept low (usually 0.05–0.25%) to maintain weldability.
+- Carbon (C): Kept low (usually 0.05–0.25%) to maintain weldability.

-- Manganèse (MN): Enhances strength and ductility.
+- Manganese (Mn): Enhances strength and ductility.

 - Silicium (Et): Improves formability and resistance to oxidation.